QuillPusher/QP_Drafts/garima/roofit.md

 provided data and prepares them for evaluation.

-- **makeValidVarName()**: It helps get a valid name from the name of the respective Roofit class.
+- **makeValidVarName()**: It helps get a valid name from the name of the respective RooFit class.
 It then helps save it to the variable that represents the result of this class (the squashed code/ C++ function that will be created).

-- **translate()**: All Roofit classes that should support AD need to use this function.
+- **translate()**: All RooFit classes that should support AD need to use this function.
 It creates a string of code, which is then just-in-time compiled using Cling (C++ interpreter for ROOT).
 For each of the `translate()` functions, it is important to call `addResult()` since this is what enables